-MEC Removal with Educational Awareness is the selected remedy for MRS-05.
-Alternative 4 focuses on removal of the MEC source.
-The performance standard for effective implementation of the remedy will be based on "reducing risk of exposure to explosive hazards for land users such that a determination of negligible risk can be supported," as identified as the RAO for the MRSs (presented in Table 5).
-Negligible risk will be achieved by removal of all identified MEC hazards to the detection limit for that particular size of MEC.
-The detection technology used will demonstrate that the detection depth of intact munitions is greater than or equal to the expected depth of the munition.
+MEC Removal with Educational Awareness is the selected remedy for MRS-07.
+Alternative 4 focuses on removal of any MEC in the subsurface.
+The performance standard for effective implementation of the remedy will be based on "reducing risk of exposure to explosive hazards for land users such that a determination of negligible risk can be supported," as identified as the RAO for the project area (presented in Table 5).

-MEC removal would be conducted by trained UXO technicians and geophysical personnel within MRS-05 to identify and remove MEC on the ground surface and in the subsurface.
-Geophysical data would be collected over the entire accessible area of the MRS, and selected anomalies would be identified within the data and located for intrusive excavation.
+MEC removal would be conducted by trained UXO technicians and geophysical personnel within MRS-07 to identify and remove MEC on the ground surface and in the subsurface.
+Geophysical data would be collected over the entire accessible area of each MRS, and selected anomalies would be identified within the data and located for intrusive excavation.
 Engineering controls and/or evacuations may be required when working close to residences.
 This remedy includes the use of advanced geophysical classification, which can differentiate between MEC and other nonhazardous metallic debris.
 Removal efforts would focus on items that are suspected to be an explosive hazard (other metallic debris is left in the ground).
 Suspected anomalies would be investigated to the depth of detection, and if MEC were encountered, it is anticipated that the munition(s) would be destroyed using blow-in-place procedures.
+MEC removal is anticipated to extend to a maximum depth of 19 inches, the vertical extent of contamination.
 However, munitions deemed acceptable to move could be transported to a nearby designated area for demolition.
 MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.

 The MEC removal would not be conducted under existing roads, streams, and structures.
-Most of the site is currently undeveloped, so vegetation would need to be cleared to allow access for the geophysical instruments.
-Extensive vegetation removal is expected to be required across large portions of the MRS.
+The site is currently undeveloped, so vegetation would need to be cleared to allow access for the geophysical instruments.
+Extensive vegetation removal is expected to be required across large portions of the project area.